Woolfrey/software_tufte_plot/README.md

 > 👍 **TIP:**
 > The pareto rule is a heuristic that states 20% of causes produce 80% of outcomes.
 This chart be used to illustrate and discern the 20% of causes.

 > 📝 **NOTE:**
 > The pareto chart is a personal favourite.
 Tufte never mentioned them in his books.
 He did, however, criticise the use of _pie charts_ since the mapping between the angle of a slice and its quantity is nonlinear, and hence difficult to discern its true proportions.
 The pareto chart, in contrast:
 > 1. Preserves proportions between categories, and
-> 2. Features a cumulative % line plot showing its contribution to the total.
+> 2. Features a cumulative % on the right vertical axis for rapid inspection.

 Minimal implementation: